sfigg/commercialization-public/manufacture/desktop/add-and-remove-language-packs-offline-using-dism.md

     Where D:\ is the Language pack ISO

 3. Add the language FODs.
-Always preinstall the Basic, Fonts, OCR, Text-to-speech, and Speech recognition language component FODs if they’re available for the languages you’re preinstalling.
+Always preinstall the Basic, Fonts, OCR, Text-to-speech, and Speech recognition FODs if they're available for the languages you’re preinstalling.
 Additionally, preinstall the handwriting language component FOD if you’re shipping a device with a pen.

     See [Features on demand](features-on-demand-v2--capabilities.md) to can learn more about FODs, including details on adding them to a Windows image.